HemantBisht-dev/Todo-project/README.md

 To-Do List App

 Overview
 The To-Do List App is a simple and intuitive web application built with React that helps users manage their daily tasks efficiently.
-The application allows users to add, edit, and delete tasks, as well as mark tasks as completed.
+The application allows users to add, edit, and delete tasks.
 With a clean and responsive interface, this app makes it easy to organize and keep track of to-dos.

 Features
 Add Tasks: Quickly add new tasks to the list